lunarc/lunarc_docs/docs/users_guide/users_guide_example_mpi_3.md

+# MPI jobs using fewer than 20 tasks per node

 If you want to use fewer than 20 task per nodes to e.g. give more resources to the individual task, you can use the -N and --task-per-node options of sbatch.
 We recommend not to use the -n option in this case.